-And so, La Marea Verde emerged as a movement advocating for women's reproductive rights in Latin America, driving a shift in the conversation on women's sexual and reproductive health and rights to the forefront of the public and political agenda in several countries.
+And so, La Marea Verde, or the 'Green Wave' emerged as a movement advocating for women's reproductive rights in Latin America, driving a shift in the conversation on women's sexual and reproductive health and rights to the forefront of the public and political agenda in several countries.
 Their relentless campaigning has resulted in significant legal actions and raised awareness around abortion, yet more work remains.

 Latin America is a region of diverse cultures and traditions, but when it comes to abortion, there seems to be a general consensus on its prohibition.
 Only a handful of countries in the region allow women to terminate their pregnancies, and even then, only under certain circumstances.

 Argentina, Colombia, Cuba, Guyana, Uruguay, and some states of Mexico (Mexico City and Oaxaca) are the only places in Latin America where women can legally request an abortion.
 However, even in these countries, the process can still be challenging due to social stigma and limited access to healthcare services.